kamencesc/iona/README.md

 !!
 Be careful with your Pro Micro's voltage config, jumper J1 needs to be set at 5V !!
 ## Board (PCB)

+The GND pins from the arduino are marked in white, and there's an indication of USB and J1 position.

 ![PCB_front](./PCB/board_v2_front.png) ![PCB_back](./PCB/board_v2_back.png)

 ## !!
 Use an Arduino Pro Micro with micro USB connector, the mini USB version is a little wider) !! ##